+1 entions Committee.

 (A) Graduate Student Name:

 Area(s) of Interest:

 (B) My Choice of Research Advisor is:

 My second choice of Research Advisor is:

-10.05 Form for the RESEARCH PLAN and ORAL COMPREHENSIVE EXAMINATION.
+9.05 Form for the RESEARCH PLAN and ORAL COMPREHENSIVE EXAMINATION.

 This examination is required of all graduate students (section 4.10).
-The form on the next page should be copied and used as the PLAN title page.
+The form on the next page should be printed and used as the PLAN title page.

-Name: Title: Submission date: Advisor's signature (for submission): (acknowledges ad lvisor(s) has seen the Plan) Committee Members Signatures (after defense)) Area/Chairperson: Area member: Dept outside of area member: Outside of department member: (Dept.) Co-Advisor/other: The PLAN and ORAL COMPREHENSIVE EXAM was given on (date) OUTCOME / Committee Decisior IS A. Ph.D. level . specific understanding of the background, goals and p lan of the research.
-Pass Fail B. Ph.D level research progress in the lab to date.
+Research Plan and Oral Comprehensive Exam Title: Submission date: Advisor's signature (for submission): (acknowledges advisor(s) has seen the Plan) SIGNATURES (AFTER DEFENSE) COMMITTEE MEMBERS Area/Chairperson: Area member: Dept outside of area member: Outside of department member: (Dept.) Co-Advisor/other: The PLAN and ORAL COMPREHENSIVE EXAM was given on (date) OUTCOME / Committee Decisions Pass Fail A. Ph.D. level specific understanding of the background, goals and plan of the research.
+B. Ph.D level research progress in the lab to date.
 Pass Fail C. Ph.D level general knowledge of the particular research field.
 Pass Fail Ph.D.
-SUMMARY: Full Pass (Three Passes) Partial Pa ass (Two Passes) Switch to MS Track (<two passes)<="" td=""></two> MS SUMMARY: Pass at the MS level Terminate grad studies If Partial Pass (PhD level), the failed component will be re-defended in semester four and t the proposal postponed to se emester five If Full Pass (PhD level), Add ditional Decisions by y the Committee A. Proposal Timing: The Research Proposal should be defended in: Semester Fou ur Semester Fiv /e B. Proposal Scope (Elements Different from Research, see handbook)): Two of Thre ee One of Three ) C. Research Advisor Involvement in developing the student's original i dea into the submit ted proposal: Not at A II Minimal Significant
+SUMMARY: Full Pass (Three Passes) Partial Pass (Two Passes) Switch to MS Track (<Two Passes) MS SUMMARY: Pass at the MS level Terminate grad studies If Partial Pass (PhD level), the failed component will be re-defended in semester four and the proposal postponed to semester five If Full Pass (PhD level), Additional Decisions by the Committee A. Proposal Timing: The Research Proposal should be defended in: Semester Four Semester Five

+B. Proposal Scope (Elements Different from Research, see handbook): Two of Three One of Three